 Vendors must send all applicable complaints from your customers they are servicing.
 During vendor oversight routines, you should confirm proper tracking and make sure that all complaints are sent to you for review.
 That way, tracking complaint volume and benchmarking it against other vendors you use provides a natural “Champion / Challenger” insight.
 Consequently, this will show the volume of complaints from vendor to vendor.
 Plus, you’ll notice if you aren’t receiving all complaints.

-Expectations have changed a lot over the last five years.
+Expectations have changed a lot over the years.
 So, lenders should review any processes that are still in place from before that time to make sure that they’re compliant and performing as expected.
 Some processes may still be valid and aligned to current requirements.
 Invalid processes need updating.

 Where possible, having more than one vendor supporting your work is good if the right measurements of success are in place.
 Vendors will compete to make sure they are staying at the top and limit the risk of losing business.
 Make sure there’s a proper blend of quality, performance and control metrics in place.
 Not having the proper balance could reward the wrong behavior.